Passionate about exploring the pre-baroque and baroque repertoire, this young ensemble created in 2015 reunites four musicians :

 The Kapsber'Girls are looking for new ways of interpreting

-manner, playing with gender.
+manner, playing with diversity of styles.

 Alice grew up in a rich musical environment and quickly showed a desire to sing.
 She entered the youth choir of the opera of Lyon in 2007 and then, continued her vocal training with Claire Marbot, Bruno Boterf, Anne Delafosse, Monique Zanetti and Robert Expert.
 She specialised in early music at the Conservatoire National Supérieur de Musique et de Danse de Lyon.